Mindful (song): Critical reception

-A reviewer for Rap-Up cited "Mindful" as part of a "hot streak" of music released by Michelle, and HotNewHipHop critic Danny Schwartz wrote that he was the most impressed with "Mindful" out of the More Issues Than Vogue singles.
+Andres for Rap-Up cited "Mindful" as part of a "hot streak" of music released by Michelle, and HotNewHipHop critic Danny Schwartz wrote that he was the most impressed with "Mindful" out of the More Issues Than Vogue singles.
 Reviewing the album, Bill Chenevert complimented the song, calling it "outstanding" and a "blast".
 AllMusic's Andy Kellman praised T-Pain's songs for providing a "strong, strutting start" to the album; however, he picked "Got Em Like" as a high point and not "Mindful".

 Reviewers enjoyed Michelle's rapping.
 Seriah Buckler wrote that she "rides the beat like a seasoned lyricist", and described the song as "laden with raw bars and a flow that your favorite rapper couldn't carry".
-Renowned for Sounds Michael Smith said Michelle exerts "her dominance and strength" throughout the single.
+Renowned for Sounds Michael Smith said Michelle exerts her "dominance and strength" throughout the single.
 Trevor Smith of HotNewHipHop and Pitchfork's Britt Julious commended Michelle for showcasing her personality through her rapping.
 Although Julious criticized the song's brevity, she remarked that Michelle rapped with a "rapid fire confidence".
+In Out, Ty Cole praised Michelle's range as a musician, highlighting her rapping for "Mindful" and her vocals for ballads, and referred to her as having a "captivating flow".